German studies: German teacher education

 Several universities offer specialized curricula for school teachers, usually called "Deutsch (Lehramt)".
 In Germany, they are leading to a two step exam and certificate by the federated states of Germany cultural authorities, called the Staatsexamen ("state exam").

 History

 As an unsystematic field of interest for individual scholars, German studies can be traced back to Tacitus' Germania.
 The publication and study of legal and historical source material, such as Medieval Bible translations, were all undertaken during the German Renaissance of the sixteenth century, truly initiating the field of German studies.
 As an independent university subject, German studies was introduced at the beginning of the nineteenth century by Georg Friedrich Benecke, the Brothers Grimm, and Karl Lachmann.

+The Nazi period, and immediate predecessor periods before and after World War I, left large parts of the field, which had drifted off more and more into race-biological thinking, greatly compromised and damaged, as major proponents on both the literature (e.g. Prof. Josef Nadler in Vienna) and the linguistics side (e.g. Prof. Eberhard Kranzmayer in Graz) were actively working for the Nazi Party (Kranzmayer, Höfler) and their racist goals (Nadler) While great efforts have been made in the denazification of the field, some biases are suggested by overseas Germanist to have remained.
+After all, post-war academia, with "Nazi party membership among university professors greatly exceed[ing] that of the population at large," was not a complete restart, least of all, in German philology, where 90% of university teachers were NSDAP members.